mtjoe/word-game-ui/README.md

 # Word Game UI

 Frontend app for a Word Game.
-The backend of this site is located in ....
+The backend of this site is located [here](https://github.com/mtjoe/word-game-express-api).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).